tarwn/lessthandot-hugo/blogs/content/posts/2011-05-10-t-sql-tuesday-18-a.md

 **Ta-Da!**

-I’m glad I took the time to break down the recursive CTE and learn how to use it.
-I know I’ll use it in the future.
+I'm glad I took the time to break down the recursive CTE and learn how to use it.
+I know I'll use it in the future.
 The CTE has limitations, and is not always the most efficient SQL, but it is useful and flexible.
 I suggest you learn to write CTEs and recursive CTEs, to have another tool in your SQL toolbox.

  [1]: /wp-content/uploads/blogs/DataMgmt/olap_1.gif ""
  [2]: http://www.bobpusateri.com/archive/2011/04/invitation-to-t-sql-tuesday-18-ctes/